Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 Education and Protection Fund.

-the shareholders for seven (7) consecutive years or more shall be transferred to the demat
+by the shareholders for seven (7) consecutive years or more shall be transferred to the

-account of the IEPF Authority.
-Members may note that the dividend and shares transferred
+demat account of the IEPF Authority.
+Members may note that the dividend and shares

-to the IEPF can be claimed back by the concerned shareholders from the IEPF Authority after
+transferred to the IEPF can be claimed back by the concerned shareholders from the IEPF

-complying with the procedure prescribed under the Rules.
-Information on the procedure to
+Authority after complying with the procedure prescribed under the Rules.
+Information on

 www.mayurgroups.com.

-DEPOSITS AND DISCLOSURE IN REFERENCE OF SUB RULE 1 CLAUSE (Q SUB
+DEPOSITS AND DISCLOSURE IN REFERENCE OF SUB RULE 1 CLAUSE (C) SUB

 2014

-During the financial year 2022-23, The Company has taken some unsecured loan from the
+During the financial year 2024-25, The Company has not taken any unsecured loan from

 PARTICULARS OF LOANS/ADVANCES, GUARANTEES, INVESTMENTS AND